 If the card cannot operate on the supplied voltage, it returns no response and stays in idle state.
-It is mandatory to issue CMD8 prior to first ACMD41 for initialization of High Capacity SD Memory Card (See Figure 4-1).
-Receipt of CMD8 makes the cards realize that the host supports the Physical Layer Version 2.00 and the card can enable new functions.
+It is mandatory to issue CMD8 prior to first ACMD41 to initialize SDHC or SDXC Card (See Figure 4-1).
+Receipt of CMD8 makes the cards realize that the host supports the Physical Layer Version 2.00 or later and the card can enable new functions.